vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/10_phalodaya-paddhatiH.md

 <details><summary>English</summary>

-kindled by Lakshmi, and who am Narayana, the Omni- present, the unborn and the possessor of body at will,-Me,
+kindled by Lakshmi, and who am Narayana, the Omnipresent, the unborn and the possessor of body at will,-Me,
 </details>